-The SSI was successfully rolled out at national level in February 2017; training to staff in municipalities was provided and communication material was made available (prior actions).
-To further support the smooth implementation of the scheme the authorities will:
+The SSI was successfully rolled out at national level in February 2017.
+As prior actions, to further support the smooth implementation of the scheme the authorities will:

-- a. ensure that the Directorate dealing with the SSI within the National Mechanism is staffed and operational (prior action); - ensure the long-term sustainability and efficiency of the SSI Information System and cross-checking system developed by IDIKA, in terms of ensuring access to information from other agencies, the system's technical development and the availability of adequate human resources (June 2017); - c. develop an operational system of Community centres with at least 100 staff with a well-defined role and a staff training programme (July 2017); - complete a review of the adequacy of the penalties system with the assistance of technical assistance to ensure the effective criminal prosecution of organised or administrative fraud in the SSI system, including through legislation if necessary (September 2017); - e. establish a disputes resolution system for SSI (December 2017); - f. develop an internal capacity to provide risk assessment, auditing, and inspections of the system (December 2017).
+- a. ensure that the Directorate dealing with the SSI within the National Mechanism is staffed and operational. - a.
+To support the future smooth rollout of the SSI, the authorities will:ensure the long-term sustainability and efficiency of the SSI Information System and cross-checking system developed by IDIKA, in terms of ensuring access to information from other agencies, the system's technical development and the availability of adequate human resources.
+(June 2017) - develop an operational system of Community centres with at least [100 staff] with a well-defined role and a staff training programme (July 2017) - c. complete a review of the adequacy of the penalties system with the assistance of technical assistance to ensure the effective criminal prosecution of organised or administrative fraud in the SSI system, including through legislation if necessary (September 2017) - d. establish a disputes resolution system for SSI (December 2017) - e. develop an internal capacity to provide risk assessment, auditing, and inspections of the system (December 2017).